Content warning: discussion of eating disorders

 “It seems that it was not just the program that was defunded, but the entire conversation around eating disorders,” Esterle stated.
 “Every mental illness deserves to get this attention, but because of the defunding of the EDP, and my own recent recovery from an eating disorder, I’ve been determined to do more around it.”

-“I ran for SSMU VP Student Life because I wanted to help create more structures and environments for support for students around mental health and illness,” she said.
+“I ran for SSMU VP Student Life because I wanted to help create more structures and environments for support for students around mental health and illness,” they said.
 “I’m dedicated to using the next months I have left to continue doing so.”